Gmina Pilchowice

 Gmina Pilchowice is a rural gmina (administrative district) in Gliwice County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Pilchowice, which lies approximately 11 km south-west of Gliwice and 32 km west of the regional capital Katowice.

-The gmina covers an area of 67.51 km2, and as of 2019 its total population is 11,945.
+The gmina covers an area of 67.51 km2, and as of 2019, its total population was 11,945.

-The gmina contains part of the protected area called Rudy Landscape Park.
+The gmina contains part of the protected area called the Rudy Landscape Park.

 Villages

 Gmina Pilchowice contains the villages and settlements of Kuźnia Nieborowska, Leboszowice, Nieborowice, Pilchowice, Stanica, Wilcza and Żernica.

 Neighbouring gminas

 Gmina Pilchowice is bordered by the towns of Gliwice, Knurów and Rybnik, and by the gminas of Czerwionka-Leszczyny, Kuźnia Raciborska and Sośnicowice.